rajikak/rajikak/compiler.md

 # LLVM
 LLVM is a compiler [infrastructure](https://llvm.org/pubs/2008-10-04-ACAT-LLVM-Intro.pdf).
 LLVM can be used to implement compilers for other languages.
-This is possible because how LLVM's is designed to be re-used.
-LLVM is implemented as a set of re-usable compiler components (for e.g. a re-usable X86 code generator so that a new compiler can re-use that code generator) that can re-used in other compiler implementations.
+This is possible because how LLVM is designed to be re-used.
+LLVM is implemented as a set of re-usable compiler components (for e.g. a re-usable X86 code generator so that a new compiler can re-use that code generator).
 This is the main benefit of LLVM compared to a monolithic compiler project like [gcc](https://gcc.gnu.org).

 ![LLVM Architecture](./figures/LLVM.svg)